Panagudi

-Panagudi is known for its wind farms, the Pathini energy drink (from palm trees), brick production, and clay tiles.
+Panagudi is known for its wind farms, the Pathini energy drink (from palm trees), brick production, clay tiles, climatic conditions and scenic views.

 History

 Legend has it that Panagudi got its name from its abundance of palm trees, known in Tamil as panai maram.
 The name Panagudi directly derives from Panaikudi, the names of its post office and railway station.